Edinburgh-Genome-Foundry/Sequeduct/README.md

 If you have the FASTQ files in gzip compressed format (`.gz`), then you must uncompress them (e.g. run `gunzip --recursive *` in the FASTQ folder).

-Note that canu v2.2 requires minimum 100 reads, otherwise it returns an error.
-A [fix has been posted](https://github.com/marbl/canu/issues/2035), but it's not released yet.
+Note that canu v2.2, used by older versions of the pipeline, requires minimum 100 reads, otherwise it returns an error.
+The latest version of the pipeline uses canu v2.3 which has [this issue fixed](https://github.com/marbl/canu/issues/2035).

 For convenience, a script is included to collect plot files from the result directories (`bin/collect_plots.py`).